 Fontenau makes very good use of a talented flea, and rogue market trader Aldo proves to be more than he seems.
 For all his bravado Brüssli isn’t exactly equipped as a hero figure, but fortunately these are his friends, as is Elzebeth’s eccentric sister Dorette.
 When Disney do get around the animation, the songs will be hers.
 And Brüssli eventually discovers a talent he’d been unaware of.

 Brüssli sustains a feelgood mood and supplies characters to root for, then dives off into left field when the story appears concluded after two chapters.
 While the third looks even more spectacular due to a new cast, it moves into slightly darker territory.
 Fontenau’s plotting incorporates greater fanciful content, is less disciplined and more rushed.
 Consider this the Pinocchio section of his Disney homage.
 Not that the charm evaporates.
 The fairy tale mood is sustained to the end, even if the terrors that have held the kingdom hostage for years appear a little too simply put to rest.

 Two excellent chapters, and one nutty sequel equals a book that’s likely to charm the pants off any child and have the adult that reads it to them drooling over the art.
 Can’t get enough of Etienne’s gorgeous cartooning?
-It’s not been translated into English, but take a look at the first volume of Gargouilles.
+Take a look at the first volume of Gregory and the Gargoyles.